fortiss/CSRO/README.md

 2. **SPARQL Queries**
    - Run the queries in the `sparql_queries` folder against a CSRO-compliant dataset.
    - Adapt queries as needed for your use case.

+3. **Container Security Assumptions**
+   - Access the curated list of container security assumptions from established standards.
+   - Use these assumptions as reference for security assessments and risk modeling.

 ## Classes and Properties